 Most people might not recognize Jim Rome, but the sports radio host had a cameo in the movie.
 In Rome’s brief scene, Michael Jordan watches the sportscaster tear apart his skills.

 “Baseball bat?
 Get this guy a tennis racket,” Rome quips in the short scene.
-But, his little stint in the movie continues to pay off, ever so slightly.
-In 2014, the sportscaster shared a snap of his residual check from the movie.
+You’d think Rome wouldn’t still be profiting off the film for cameo.
+Guess again; in 2014, the sportscaster shared a snap of one of his residual check from the movie.

 Despite The Critics Reviews, It’s The Highest Grossing Basketball Film Ever